»

 I didn’t know then that I would end up making self-employment coaching a key part of my work.
 I just followed the signs, step by step.
 So much of it is about following an inner compass for what feels true.
 It sure works the muscle of self-trust.

 By the way, introversion and high sensitivity turned out not to be a barrier.
 It turned out it was a gift, even with marketing.
-(See: Self-employment for Introverts.)
+See: Self-employment for Introverts: How To Work for Yourself.

 Inspiration from the Geese